Goulburn Mulwaree Council

-The Mayor of Goulburn Mulwaree Council is Peter Walker.
+The mayor of Goulburn Mulwaree Council is Nina Dillon.

 Cities, towns and localities

 The area covered under administration is 3220 km2 and includes Goulburn and the towns and localities of:

 Parts of the Southern Highlands, the Southern Tablelands and Morton National Park lie within the Goulburn Mulwaree Council area.

 History

 The oldest habitation sites discovered in the region date back more than 3000–5000 years ago.
 Two distinct Aboriginal language groups were identified in the region when the Europeans initiated contact.
 These were the Gundungurra and the Ngunnawal groups, which were connected through common beliefs and culture.
 These groups are the traditional owners of the Goulburn Mulwaree local government area and the area is a meeting place of the two groups, with the Gundungurra to the north and the Ngunnawal to the south.
 Muniwarung is "meeting place" in the Gundungurra language.

 The first Europeans to visit Goulburn Mulwaree were John Wilson and John Price.
-Properties were established here during 1817-1820 due to the grazing potential of the Southern Tablelands.
+Properties were established here during 1817–1820 due to the grazing potential of the Southern Tablelands.